-The NSO has designated specific athletes, staff and others associated with the National Training Centre and National High Performance Program within the NSO as Abuse Free Sport Participants.
-A full list of designated individuals is available from the Director of Safe Sport and Integrity at sportsafety@tenniscanada.com.
+The NSO has designated specific athletes, staff, board members, officials and others associated with the National Training Centre and National High Performance Program within the NSO as Canadian Safe Sport Program (CSSP) Participants.
+A full list of designated individuals is available from the Sr. Director of Sport Safety, Integrity, and Inclusion at sportsafety@tenniscanada.com.

-It is important to note that the Code and Policy apply to all Organisational Participants, but not all Organisational Participants are Abuse Free Sport Participants and subject to the OSIC process.
+It is important to note that the Code and Policy apply to all Organisational Participants, but not all Organisational Participants are CSSP Participants and subject to the CSSP process.

-&lt;sup>1 These standards are adapted from the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (the "UCCMS")
+1 These standards are adapted from the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (the "UCCMS")

-B. DEFINITIONS
+B. TERMS AND DEFINITIONS